knwachuk/CyberShield/README.md

 ## Codebase Structure

+CyberShield has 3 components:

+1. The `CyberShield` codebase which is a component of the QMLP
+2. The `backend`
+3. The `frontend`

+This mimics the setup for QMLP, however, since it is intended to standalone, it will be built in a single repository.

 > **Note**
 >
 > This is a tentative structure of `cyber_shield` Event Detector of the `QMLP` project.